 What items am I allowed to bring?

-A dresser and nightstand are provided for storage of clothing and toiletry items.
+A dresser is provided for storage of clothing and toiletry items.
 Two average-sized suitcases of clothes and other items will fit in the space provided.
 We also provide a locker and lock for storage of money and other valuables.